 - DO avoid the songs that "everybody" is doing right now.
 These would include whatever selection books have just come out, as well as anything from Rent, even though Florida State does not have a list of songs that we absolutely will not hear.
 Other specific songs to avoid would be "Falcon in the Dive" or "Memory."

 - DO NOT sing a cappella.
 We prefer that you use our accompanist, but you may bring your own, if you wish.
-For the classical material you must use a pianist; however, for the Music Theatre songs you may use a CD or taped accompaniment.
+You may use a CD or taped accompaniment.

 - DO bring your music in clean copy, well marked for repeats, as well as any ritards or pauses, and in the right key.
 Please DO NOT bring fake books or chorus books with only the vocal line, or expect the pianist to transpose at sight.